ROCm/hipBLAS/docs/how-to/contributing-to-hipblas.rst

 ********************************************************************

-This topic explains how to contribute to the hipBLAS code base, including coding and pull request (PR) guidelines, along with information on static code analysis.
+This topic explains how to contribute to the hipBLAS code base, including coding and pull request (PR) guidelines and information about static code analysis.

 Pull request guidelines
 =======================

 The hipBLAS code contribution guidelines closely follow the `GitHub pull requests <https://help.github.com/articles/using-pull-requests/>`__ model.
-The hipBLAS repository follows a workflow which dictates a ``release`` branch, from which releases are cut, and a ``develop`` branch which serves as an integration branch for new code.
+The hipBLAS repository follows a workflow that dictates a ``release`` branch, from which releases are cut, and a ``develop`` branch, which serves as an integration branch for new code.
 Pull requests should adhere to these guidelines:

 *  Target the **develop** branch for integration.